forgsync/forg/packages/forg/src/git/treefs/README.md

-## treefs - An implementation of ISimpleFS with a git tree as the backend
+## GitTreeFS - An implementation of ISimpleFS with a git tree as the backend